2023 Most Popular Nursing Bachelor's Degree Schools in the Plains States Region

 After completing their Bachelor's Degree, nursing graduates from MNU carry an average student debt load of $28,384.
 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $429.

-University of Missouri - St Louis did quite well in this year’s ranking of the most popular places for nursing students to get a bachelor’s degree.
-It came in at #17 on the list.
-UMSL is a fairly large public school located in the suburb of Saint Louis.
+University of Missouri - St Louis came in at #17 in this year’s edition of the Most Popular Nursing Bachelor’s Degree Schools in the Plains States Region ranking.
+UMSL is a large public school located in the suburb of Saint Louis.

 Of the 205 students majoring in nursing at UMSL, 12% are male and 88% are female.